willemjanvdun/OCA_notes/notes.md

 ```
 ## Operators
 - Multiplication has more precedence than addition.
 - we have a simple for loop whe have a incrementer.
-This will only be 'exececuted' when the condition in the for loop is true. //TODO UITZOEKEN OF DAT ECHT ZO IS>..
+This will only be 'exececuted' when the condition in the for loop is true.
+- The if-else-else is invalid.
+It should be if , else if, else.

 ## Some random examples of cruelty :angry:
 Keep in mind to always check the number of answer that should be provided.... ;)

+- Note that both equals() and hashCode() methods can be overridden by the programmer so you can't say anything about what they will return without looking at the code.
 - A class can have a method named Main.
 Although, since it is not same as main, it will not be considered the standard main method that the JVM can invoke when the program is executed.
 - ```LocalDate ld2 = ld.plus(Period.of(0, 1, 1));```
 - ```final public static void main(String [ ] array)```